|Nutrition Facts (per serving)|

 With baby carrots and frozen peas, you can have an updated version of the classic peas and carrots side dish on the table in minutes.
 Using baby carrots means no peeling or chopping is required, and frozen peas only need to cook for a couple of minutes.
 This colorful recipe is loved by everyone, especially small children.
 It's quick enough for a weeknight meal but pretty enough to be a holiday side dish.

 Simply seasoned with butter, salt, and pepper, peas and carrots pairs nicely with almost any main dish.
 You can make this recipe more interesting if you'd like by adding some seasonings.
 For a spicy twist, add some chili powder and cumin, or a bit of cayenne pepper and some chopped jalapeños.
 For a mild version, add some dried thyme leaves, fresh chopped parsley, or fresh basil leaves.
-The butter can be swapped for heart-healthy olive oil.
+The butter can be swapped for olive oil, if desired.